A series of unfortunate relocations of the book collection of Hsü Yün Ts‘iao

 Hsü didn't manage to complete his last travel plan to China to seek for medical treatment, as announced in the Strait Times article, since he was killed by heart attack at a nursing home in Upper Serangoon Road, Singapore on November 17, 1981.
 He was survived by his wife and his 10 children.

-Hsü's MCA deal of $150,000 was intercepted by businessman Kho Bak Weng 許木榮, who convinced Hsü to sell his book collection at $60,000, to prevent the books from ending in Malaysia.
+Hsü's MCA deal of $150,000 was intercepted by businessman Kho Bak Weng 許木榮, who convinced Hsü to sell his book collection at $60,000, to prevent the books from ending up in Malaysia.

 Kho, however, was able to keep the collection for about seven years.
 The book collection was later transferred by Kho to Singapore Federation of Chinese Clan Associations (SFCCA) 新加坡宗鄉會館聯合總 in 1987 to furnish their resource centre 文史資料中心.